saurluca/dodomo/README.md

-# Kando To-Do Application
+# Dodomo To-Do Application

-Kando is a simple and intuitive to-do application designed to help you manage your tasks efficiently.
+Dodomo is a simple and intuitive to-do application designed to help you manage your tasks efficiently.
 It features a robust backend built with Django, a dynamic frontend powered by Nuxt.js, and a PostgreSQL database for reliable data storage.
-Kando is designed to be easily hosted on your own server.
+Dodomo is designed to be easily hosted on your own server.

 ## Technologies Used